keeltrace/qlcplus-wiki/OSX-Build-HOWTO.md

 **Digia Qt Framework**<br>
 NOTE: Qt 4.6.3 has some issues with its QFontDialog in OS X so you shouldn't use it any longer.
 Qt 4.8.x is nowadays the preferred Qt version.

-Note that Nokia Qt no longer supports Leopard (10.5.x) and older Mac OS X versions.
+Note that Qt no longer supports Leopard (10.5.x) and older Mac OS X versions.

 ## Dependencies/Ports